 At the PPLC, you will have the chance to experience what it’s like to study public policy in a graduate school environment and will have opportunities to connect with current HKS students, faculty, and staff as well as other high-achieving undergraduate students.
 You will also learn about possible fellowship and scholarship opportunities that could help fund your graduate studies.

-We are now accepting applications to PPLC 2019.
-Review our admissions requirements below as you prepare to apply to the conference.
+Review our admissions requirements below if you are interested in applying to the conference in the future.
 We require you to submit the following: